netfanely/angular-med-store/angular-med-store/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.

-`npm install -g @angular/cli`
+`yarn install -g @angular/cli` ou `npm install -g @angular/cli`

 ## Development server

-Run `ng serve` for a dev server.
+Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
-If you have a error so try with command `ng serve --open`
+The app will automatically reload if you change any of the source files. ou `ng serve`

 ## Code scaffolding